QiYuZhuang/TriStar/README.md

 ```
 python3 gen_tpcc_config.py
 ```
 After you have completed the compilation and generated necessary configuration files, you can run the benchmark tests using the `run_test.py` script.
-TriSail does not include the data loading part.
+TxnSail does not include the data loading part.
 That means you should load data into the database by yourselves before running the tests.

 You can run the following command to get help: